hagenaue/Adriana_FrontalPole/README.md

 Note that for logistical reasons the raw qPCR files for each card are not included in this repository, but I have included the concatenated version of their results ("Concatenated_GabaGlu_wSubjectInfo.csv" , "Concatenated_DA5HT_wSubjectInfo.csv") produced by lines 333-986 in the code.
 The full qPCR files and metadata will also be released on FigShare (link TBA).

+The code was intended for single use, and is minimally annotated and occassionally non-linear (especially in areas of troubleshooting).
+Feel free to message me if you have questions.

 The code for some of the later analyses, including the meta-analysis of previous BA10 microarray studies, are found in other repositories (link TBA).